digital-asset/daml-helm-charts/charts/canton-domain/README.md

 - Preconfigured PostgreSQL resources for each component (3): Domain Topology Manager, Mediator and Sequencer
   - 3 users/passwords
   - 3 databases
-- Cert-manager + CSI driver (only if TLS is enabled)
+- [Cert-manager](https://cert-manager.io/docs/) + CSI driver (only if TLS is enabled, optional but strongly recommended)
 - **Canton Enterprise docker images** copied to your own private Docker registry

 ---